 As a trial lawyer with first-chair experience and versed in a broad range of technologies, Michael frequently serves as lead counsel in high...

-Tom Rozylowicz is a Principal in the Washington, D.C.* office of Fish & Richardson P.C.
-His practice includes all aspects of intellectual property law, with particular emphasis on patent procurement, post-grant America Invents Act (AIA) proceedings, and licensing in the software,...
+Tom Rozylowicz is a principal in the Washington, D.C.*, office of Fish & Richardson P.C.
+His practice includes all aspects of intellectual property law, with particular emphasis on patent procurement, post-grant America Invents Act (AIA) proceedings, and licensing in the software, electronics, communications, and medical device...